LIS-S 572 Youth Services

 Description

 The history, philosophies and descriptions of children’s and young adult library services and programs are presented, examined, and discussed.
 The class will provide a holistic look at the role of the youth services including (but not limited to): assessing needs based on developmental characteristics and societal trends, evaluation, planning specific service and programs and examining both the current status and future of youth services.
-The focus will be on children (from birth through age eight), tween (age eight to fourteen) and young adults (from ages fourteen to eighteen), as well adults who are caretakers (parents, teachers, social workers, daycare and Early Childhood Centers. etc.) Services include programming, reference/information services, readers’ advisory and educational services.
+The focus will be on children (from birth through age eight), tween (age eight to fourteen) and young adults (from ages fourteen to eighteen).
+Services include programming, reference/information services, readers’ advisory and educational services.
 The use and availability of computers, devices, and technological access (reference, educational games, and literacy) will be included.
 Though emphasis is on the public library, collaboration with school library media centers and other appropriate agencies (social services, health care, formal and informal educational agencies) through advocacy, networking and providing services are included.

 Program Learning Goals Supported